ndujaLabs/erc721attributable/README.md

   function attributesOf(
     uint256 _id,
     address _player,
-    uint256 _index
+    uint8 _index
   ) external view returns (uint256);

   /**
-     @notice Initialize the attributes of a token
+     @notice Authorize a player initializing the attributes of a token to 1
      @dev It must be called by the nft's owner to approve the player.

        To avoid that nft owners give themselves arbitrary values, they must not be able to set up the values, but only to create the array that later will be filled by the player.

+       Since by default the value in the array would be zero, the initial value must be a uint8 representing the version of the data, starting with the value 1.
+This way the player can see if the data are initialized checking that the attributesOf a certain id is 1.

-       The function should emit the AttributesInitiated event
+       The function must emit the AttributesInitiated event

      @param _id The id of the token for whom to change the attributes
      @param _player The version of the attributes
    */
-  function authorizePlayer(uint256 _id, address _player) external returns (bool);
+  function authorizePlayer(uint256 _id, address _player) external;

   /**
      @notice Sets the attributes of a token after the initialization
      @dev It modifies attributes by id for a specific player.
 It must be called by the player's contract, after an NFT has been initialized.

-       The owner of the NFT must not be able to modify the attributes.
-If not, the owner can cheat on its values.
+       The owner of the NFT must not be able to update the attributes.

-       It must revert if the asset is not initialized for that player It could emit an event to state the update, but that is not mandatory since it consumes gas and there can be many changes in the asset.
+       It must revert if the asset is not initialized for that player, i.e., if the value returned by attributesOf is 0.

      @param _id The id of the token for whom to change the attributes
      @param _index The index of the array where the attribute is updated
      @param _attributes The encoded attributes
    */
   function updateAttributes(
     uint256 _id,
-    uint256 _index,
+    uint8 _index,
     uint256 _attributes
-  ) external returns (bool);
+  ) external;
 }

 ```